tlswg/tls13-spec/draft-ietf-tls-tls13.md

   values indicate support for unhashed data, SHA-1, SHA-256, SHA-384,
   and SHA-512 {{SHS}}, respectively.
 The "none" value is provided for future extensibility, in case of a signature algorithm which does not require hashing before signing.

-Previous versions of TLS supported MD5 and SHA-1.
+  Previous versions of TLS
+  supported MD5, SHA-1 and SHA-224.
 These algorithms are now deprecated.
-  MD5 MUST NOT be offered by TLS 1.3 implementations; SHA-1 SHOULD NOT be offered.
+  MD5 and SHA-224 MUST NOT be offered by TLS 1.3 implementations; SHA-1 SHOULD
+  NOT be offered.

   Clients MAY offer support for SHA-1 for backwards compatibility,